 There’s something almost nostalgic these days about going to the shops, buying a glossy magazine and flicking through its pages over a cup of coffee.
-Like vinyls, they’re a low volume, high premium product that occupy tight vertical niches.
+Like vinyls, they’re a low-volume, high-premium product that occupies tight vertical niches.
 Unlike news that’s often utilitarian and consumed in high frequency, buying a magazine is a tactile experience, an opportunity to carve out a rare, distraction-free reading space - with no alerts, no unwanted texts popping up at the top of your screen.
 But as audiences increasingly go digital, can magazines survive in print-only form or is now the time to pivot?

 The pandemic has changed things